The Comprehensive Primary Care Update

 - Identify the disease prevention and health promotion priorities of general internal medicine.

-- Explain the origins and value of current guidelines for the treatment of elevated cholesterol, diabetes, heart failure, and osteoporosis.
+- Explain the origins and value of current guidelines and develop implementation office strategies to ensure treatment of elevated cholesterol, diabetes, heart failure, hypertension, and osteoporosis.

-- Design practical and effective approaches to behavioral health challenges including partner violence, alcohol and marijuana misuse, and opioid addiction.
+- Design practical and effective approaches to behavioral health challenges, including alcohol and marijuana misuse and opioid addiction.

 - Describe optimal pain control, including opioid management and buprenorphine treatment.